 Businesses that sell goods or services to their customers on credit will always have a gap on their books as they wait for payment.
-For example, if you own a construction company and you delivered an invoice after finishing a project, you might have to wait up to 90 days to receive payment.
+For example, if you own a construction company and you deliver an invoice after finishing a project, you might have to wait up to 90 days to receive payment.

 This wait can create a cash flow problem with more money going out than coming in.
 Receivables financing could help bridge this gap, helping you cover your expenses while you wait for payments, or “receivables,” on past sales.